Chagos Archipelago: Sovereignty dispute

 Following the Chagos Archipelago handover agreement, the British government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty, and to empower the British government to make secondary legislation to allow for the continued operation of the Diego Garcia military base.

 On May 23, 2025, India welcomed the agreement between the United Kingdom and Mauritius for the transfer of sovereignty over the Chagos Islands, describing it as an important step in completing the decolonization of the island nation "in the spirit of international law and a rules-based order".

 On June 25, 2025, the peers of the House of Lords concluded that the government "cannot ignore" the risk of an "adverse decision" jeopardizing Great Britain's right to operate a joint American and British base.

 The agreement may be renewed for an additional 40 years after the initial 99-year period, and for an additional period thereafter.

 In July 2025, a legal action demanding that the British government consult with the Chagossians before transferring sovereignty of their territory progressed before the High Court.
 The judicial review, initiated by Chagossian claimant Louis Misley Mandarin with the support of the Great British PAC, was accepted and fast-tracked by the High Court, with a decision set for July 2025.

+On 5 January 2026, Conservative peers in the House of Lords forced an amendment that would require a self-determination referendum from Chagossian people before the deal could go ahead, and another that would see Britain stop making payments if "use of the base for military purposes became impossible."

+On 20 January 2026, despite having previously agreed to the handover, US President Donald Trump criticized the UK's controversial deal to transfer sovereignty of the Chagos Islands to Mauritius because it includes the Naval Support Facility Diego Garcia, following a meeting between Leader of the Opposition Kemi Badenoch and Speaker of the House Mike Johnson.
+Trump called it an "act of great stupidity" and "total weakness" that harms national security and benefits rivals like China and Russia.
+Trump said the move, even with the U.K. retaining a long-term lease on Diego Garcia, undermines Western strength and used it to justify his push to acquire Greenland.
+The U.K. defended the agreement as ensuring the base's future.
+On February 18, Trump addressed again UK's deal with Mauritius, criticizing it and writing in Truth: "Do not give away Diego Garcia,".
+This came as he spoke also about the base could be used to assist American airstrikes on Iran.